 - For textured soles, put some Goo Gone on the cotton swab and use it to rub out the ink.

 So, do you find the tips I shared above helpful?
 Although we own a lot of things that are made out of rubber, we need to apply different strategies to remove permanent marker ink.
 This way, we don’t mess up with the designs of certain rubber items, like those on a doll’s face or run the risk of damaging the rubber itself.
+Besides, you are also can refer more ways to remove permanent marker from tile or remove permanent marker from metal.

 If you have another method to share or simply want to talk about your experience with erasing marker ink from rubber, leave them in the comment section.
 As usual, feel free to share this article with anyone who may benefit from this tutorial.